RonaldDPace/IT1025/Lab5/README.md

     The purpose of a constructor is to initialize data ,and runs soon as an object of a class is instantiated.

+    A class is created by a programmer, An object is an instantiation of a class manifested in a program.

 ### Unified Modeling Language (UML)